Rules

 2. Lots of characters can hit the same enemy.

-3. Defenders with high prowess can force attackers to fight with them instead of the target that attacker wants.
+3. Defenders with high Agility can force attackers to fight with them instead of the target that attacker wants.

 3. Deal Damage

-1. Start with the highest‑Prowess characters and work down.
+1. Start with the highest‑Agility characters and work down.

-2. Characters with the same Prowess act at the same time.
+2. Characters with the same Agility act at the same time.

 3. If a card takes damage equal to or more than its defense number, it’s destroyed (goes to the Boneyard).